Deleting a Worker Node

-You can delete specific worker nodes in node pools in clusters you've created with Container Engine for Kubernetes.
+You can delete specific worker nodes in node pools in clusters that you've created with Kubernetes Engine.

-- By default, deleting a worker node both deletes that specific worker node from the node pool, and also scales down the node pool itself by subtracting 1 from the number of worker nodes specified for the node pool.
-To delete a worker node without scaling down the node pool, use the CLI or API.
+- Deleting a worker node deletes that specific worker node from the node pool, and optionally scales down the node pool itself by subtracting 1 from the number of worker nodes specified for the node pool.
+If you delete a worker node without scaling down the node pool, a new worker node is created to replace it.

-- When deleting managed nodes, the Cordon and drain options you select determine when and how worker nodes are terminated.
-See Notes on cordoning and draining managed nodes before termination.
-The Cordon and drain options are not supported with virtual nodes.
+- When you delete managed nodes, the Cordon and drain options that you select determine when and how worker nodes are terminated.
+See Notes on Cordoning and Draining Managed Nodes Before Termination.

-- As well as deleting specific worker nodes, worker nodes are also deleted when you scale down node pools and change placement configurations.
+- As well as being able to delete specific worker nodes, note that worker nodes are also deleted when you scale down node pools and change placement configurations.

-- Once you have marked a worker node for deletion (during a delete node operation, a scale down operation, or a change to placement configuration), you cannot recover the node.
-Even if the delete node operation is initially unsuccessful, the next update node pool operation (including a scale up operation) will attempt to terminate the node again.
+- When you have marked a worker node for deletion (during a delete node operation, a scale down operation, or a change to placement configuration), you can't recover the node.
+Even if the delete node operation is initially unsuccessful, the next update node pool operation (including a scale up operation) attempts to terminate the node again.

-- Container Engine for Kubernetes creates the worker nodes in a cluster with auto-generated names (managed node names have the format
+- Kubernetes Engine creates the worker nodes in a cluster with automatically generated names.
+Managed node names have the following format:

 oke-c<part-of-cluster-OCID>-n<part-of-node-pool-OCID>-s<part-of-subnet-OCID>-<slot>